alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

 Gradient descent does not attempt to find the global minimum, but rather follows the local slope of the cost function and converges to a local minimum or a flat region.

-The cost function is a scalar function of the weights and biases and is differentiable almost everywhere*.
+The cost function is differentiable almost everywhere*.
 At any point in parameter space, the gradient indicates the direction of steepest local increase, and moving in the opposite direction reduces the cost.
 During optimization, the algorithm may encounter local minima or saddle points.

 (*The function is not differentiable at the point where the function is zero ex ReLU.
 This is not a problem in practice, as optimization algorithms handle such points using [subgradients](images/subgradient.png))